aroberge/reeborg-world-creation/closures-and-the-decorator-pattern.md

 This notation avoids having to write the name `some_function` three times, when we are using a pre-defined decorator function.
 Note that many people use the name **decorator** both to mean the special syntax \(decorator expression\) **and** to refer to the decorator function itself.

 Because we want to preserve some information \(such as the docstring or the name of the function\) when using the decorator pattern in Python, a special decorator named `wraps` is available in the `functools` module of the Python standard library.
-In general, it is preferable to use code from the Python standard library wherever possible, since it is almost guaranteed to be more efficient and bug-free than code you might write yourself.
-However, importing this module triggers many other modules import ... and, since Brython requires calls over the internet any time a module is imported, the first time `wraps` is imported causes a noticeable delay in the code execution.
-I thus recommend that you write your own code instead of using a decorator from the standard library or, **even better**, use some of the decorators I have made available for you as mentioned elsewhere in this book.
+In general, it is preferable to use code from the Python standard library wherever possible, since it is almost guaranteed to be more efficient and bug-free than any code you might write yourself.
+However, importing this module triggers many other modules to be imported ... and, since Brython requires calls over the internet any time a module is imported, the first time `wraps` is imported will cause a noticeable delay in the code execution.
+I thus recommend \(in this specific case\) that you write your own code instead of using a decorator from the standard library or, **even better**, use some of the decorators I have made available for you as mentioned elsewhere in this book.

-# Using Javascript
+# Using JavaScript

 Except for the special decorator notation using the `@` symbol, all of the important concepts we have shown above also apply for JavaScript.
 Two minor exceptions are: